c4y/contao-room-reservation/README.md

 + Edit occupancy each day or specify a time span
 + Reservation process with overview display showing room types and prices
 + Configure the confimation mail
++ Use insert tags to customize the confirmation text
 + Specify subject, HTML or plain text and attachments for the confirmation
 + Optionally send email via SMTP and set sender and/or sender address